For-Profit Online University

 For-Profit Online University is a television special written and directed by Sam West for Adult Swim.
 The special is presented as an infomercial parodying for-profit universities.
 The special is created by Wild, Aggressive Dog, a conglomerate of former Onion writers, consisting of Geoff Haggerty, Dan E. Klein, Matthew Klinman, Michael Pielocik, Chris Sartinsky and Sam West.

 The special aired on December 17, 2013 at 4 a.m. on Cartoon Network's late-night programming block, Adult Swim.
 The special was viewed by 871,000 viewers and received a 0.6 rating in the 18–49 demographic Nielsen household rating.

 Synopsis

 The infomercial consists of various students giving testimonies of their success, owing it to the school, literally named For-Profit Online University.
-Students pay for knowledge instead of attending traditional classes, and are offered jobs as 'Digital Gardeners,' solving CAPTCHA for digital currency.
-The later half of the special introduces the threat of an evil rogue spambot named Howard, who was bribed with a large sum of ThoughtCoins, a digital currency used through the school, in an attempt to placate him.
+Students pay for knowledge from a cloud service instead of attending traditional classes, and are offered jobs as 'Digital Gardeners,' solving CAPTCHA for digital currency.
+The first half foreshadows and the second half details the threat of an evil rogue spambot named Howard, who was bribed with a large sum of ThoughtCoins, a digital currency used through the school, in an attempt to placate him.
+The infomercial ends with Howard hijacking the filming process and exposing the university as a scam.